RxLaboratory/Bluik/src-docs/docs/ui-controls.md

 ## Single property

-When set on *Single Property*, the control has some options:
+When set on *Single Property*, the control has some options, which work the same way as in the *Edit driver* panel.

-- *Bone:* is the bone where to find the controlled property.
+- *Prop:* is the object where to find the controlled property.
-- *Path:* is the **last part only** of the path copied when [right-click] on the property and choosing *copy data path*.
+- *Path:* is the path copied when [right-click] on the property and choosing *copy data path*.
-- *Toggle:* is not yet implemented.
+- *Toggle:* changes the appearance of boolean controls, to be either a button or a checkbox.
-- *Slider:* changes the apperances of the control, to be either a slider or a simple value.
+- *Slider:* changes the appearance of numerical controls, to be either a slider or a simple value.

-!!! note
-    In future versions, the *Path* option will be updated to work the same way as in drivers, using the full data path from any object.
+<sub>*Last Modified on <script type="text/javascript"> document.write(document.lastModified) </script>*</sub>